Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

-This repository is part of the open-source project: **EVPE - Electric Vehicle Global Equipment**.
+This repository is part of the open-source project: **EVGE - Electric Vehicle Global Equipment**.
 It includes the development of the following components:

 - EVSE - Electric Vehicle Supply Equipment (Available on the market)